anushri-sharma/IoT-Telemetry-Data-Standardizer/README.md

 # IoT Telemetry Data Standardizer
-A Python module built as part of the Deloitte Australia Technology Job Simulation (via Forage), simulating a real-world consulting engagement for a client ("Daikibo") that needed telemetry data from multiple factory devices unified into a single, consistent format.
+A Python module built as part of the Deloitte Australia Technology Job Simulation (via Forage), simulating a real-world consulting engagement for a client ("Daikibo").
+It collects telemetry data from different factory devices unified into a single, consistent format, making the data easier to manage and analyze.

 ## Problem
 Daikibo's IoT devices report telemetry in two different JSON schemas: